holgerbrandl/krangl/README.md

 `krangl` is a {K}otlin library for data w{rangl}ing.
 By implementing a grammar of data manipulation, it allows to filter, aggregate and reshape tabular data.

-`krangl` is inspired by (and still close to a being blunt cloneof) the amazing [`dplyr`](https://github.com/hadley/dplyr) for [R](https://www.r-project.org/). `krangl` is written in [Kotlin](https://kotlinlang.org/), excels in Kotlin, but emphasizes as well on good java-interop.
+`krangl` is heavily inspired by the amazing [`dplyr`](https://github.com/hadley/dplyr) for [R](https://www.r-project.org/). `krangl` is written in [Kotlin](https://kotlinlang.org/), excels in Kotlin, but emphasizes as well on good java-interop.
 It is mimicking the API of `dplyr`, while carefully adding more typed constructs where possible.

 Installation
 ------------